lauramunozn0/financial-tracker/README.md

 Financial Tracker
 ## Description of the Project

-This Java console application is a personal finance tracking tool designed to help users record, organize, and review their financial transactions directly from the command line.
+This application is a personal finance tracking tool designed to help users record, organize, and review their financial transactions directly from the command line.
 Its main purpose is to provide a simple, text-based system for managing money without the need for complex software or spreadsheets.

 ## Resources